drewburlingame/ObjectPrinter/README.txt

     public static Func<IEnumerable<ITypeInspector>> GetInspectors =
 			() => new List<ITypeInspector>
 			      	{
 		                new EnumTypeInspector(),
+                        new XmlNodeTypeInspector(),
+                        new DictionaryTypeInspector(),
+                        new NameValueCollectionTypeInspector(),
+                        new EnumerableTypeInspector(),
 		                new ExceptionTypeInspector(),
-					new Log4NetTypeInspector(),
+			      		new ToStringTypeInspector { ShouldInspectType = Funcs.IncludeMsBuiltInNamespaces },
-			      		new MsBuiltInTypeInspector(),
+			      		new InspectAllTypeInspector(),
-			      		DefaultTypeInspector
 			      	};
     public static ITypeInspector DefaultTypeInspector = new DefaultTypeInspector();

 A type inspector can define a specific type inspector to use for any members it returns.

 Another example of a custom type inspector would be for your ORM entities.
 The inspector could be smart enough to prevent the entity from lazy loading a property and printing out your entire database.

 *******************************************